 - Material changes may reset the three-day timing, so keep communication tight with your lender and attorney.

-Steps to avoid surprises in Glen Rock
+Steps To Avoid Surprises in Glen Rock

 - Ask your lender for a complete Loan Estimate that includes a clear cash-to-close figure and escrow assumptions.